fdrevet/hassio-addons-repository/somfy-protexial-io-proxy/README.md

 Connects to your [Somfy Protexial IO](https://www.somfypro.fr/assistance/alarme) alarm and provides a custom REST API, in order to interact in a simple and bidirectional way.

-:information_source: This plug-in does not allow you to interact with your alarm from Home Assistant, it is a prerequisite to allow the "Somfy Protexial IO Gateway" add-on to operate.
+This plug-in does not allow you to interact with your alarm from Home Assistant, it is a prerequisite to allow the "Somfy Protexial IO Gateway" add-on to operate.

 ![Supports aarch64 Architecture][aarch64-shield] ![Supports amd64 Architecture][amd64-shield] ![Supports armhf Architecture][armhf-shield] ![Supports armv7 Architecture][armv7-shield] ![Supports i386 Architecture][i386-shield]